JuliaOpt/MathProgBase.jl/doc/conic.rst

 .. function:: getconicdual(m::AbstractMathProgModel)

-    If the solve was successful, returns the optimal dual solution vector :math:`y` as a tuple.
+    If the solve was successful, returns the optimal dual solution vector :math:`y`.

 The solution vector, optimal objective value, termination status, etc. should be accessible from the standard methods, e.g., ``getsolution``, ``getobjval``, ``status``, respectively.